++ -,

 Accounts receivable, net 5,767

 Inventories 6,898

-Identifiable intangibles 7, 657
+Identifiable intangibles 7,657

 Property and equipment 700

 Other assets 322

 Total assets acquired 22,397

-Trade accounts payable 8,804
+Trade accounts payable 8,704

-Accrued expenses 3,267
+Accrued expenses 3,167

 Other liabilities 793

-Total liabilities assumed 12,864
+Total liabilities assumed 12,664

-Net assets acquired 9,533
+Net assets acquired 9,733

 Estimated purchase price 28,078

-Goodwill acquired \$ 18,545
+Goodwill acquired \$ 18,345

 Estimated purchase price for eCOST is as follows (in thousands):

 Number of shares of common stock issued 18,858

 Multiplied by PFSweb's stock price \$ 1.42

 Share consideration \$ 26,778

 Estimated transaction costs 1,300

 The above purchase price has been preliminarily allocated based on estimates of the fair values of assets acquired and liabilities assumed.
-The final valuation of net assets is expected to be completed as soon as possible, but no later than one year from the acquisition date.
+The final valuation of net assets will be completed during the quarter ending December 31, 2006.

 The excess of the purchase price over the fair value of the net assets acquired and liabilities assumed was allocated to goodwill.
-The total goodwill of \$18.5 million, none of which is deductible for tax purposes, is not being amortized but is subject to an impairment test each year using a fair-value-based approach pursuant to SFAS No. 142.
+Total goodwill of \$18.3 million, none of which is deductible for tax purposes, is not being amortized but is subject to an impairment test each year, which the Company will complete during the quarter ending December 31, 2006, using a fair-value-based approach pursuant to SFAS No. 142.
 The Company is amortizing the identifiable intangible assets acquired on a straight-line basis over their estimated remaining useful lives.